 Depart early morning for English Harbour.
 Take a walk among the beautiful restored houses and visit the museum.

 A short sail along the west coast to Cade Reef.
-Snorkelling on a magnificent coral reef.
-Lunch anchored in Fries Bay.
+Snorkel on a magnificent coral reef and anchor in Fries Bay for lunch.
 Enjoy a swim, relax and sail to the evening anchorage at Five Islands Harbour.

 Sail to Barbuda, a fabulous unspoiled coral island.
-Anchor at Codrington, in front of a beautiful white sand beach, lunch, swim, snorkel, and stroll along the long deserted beach.
+Anchor at Codrington, in front of a beautiful white sand beach for lunch.
+Swim, snorkel and stroll along the long deserted beach.

-Depart early morning for Non Such Bay, small bay on the East coast of Antigua, wild and beautiful.
+Depart early morning for Non Such Bay, a small bay on the East coast of Antigua, which is wild and beautiful.
 Take the boat behind Green Island.

 Set sail in the morning for Marie Galante, the emblem of the sugar past of the Guadeloupian Archipelago.
 Here, rum shows off its 59°!
-Mooring in front of the village of fishermen of “Grand Bourg”.
-Visit of the island.
+Moor in front of the village of fishermen of “Grand Bourg” and tour the island.

 Leave Marie-Galante early morning for the last big sail to reach Martinique for lunch in Grande Anse d’Arlet.
-After sail to St Anne, a charming village with its boutiques, fishing boats and local market.
+Sail to St Anne, a charming village with its boutiques, fishing boats and local market.

 Time to head back home